Computation of the taut, the veering and the Teichm\"uller polynomials: Introduction

 \begin{intro_prop:taut_eqal} Let $\mathcal{V}$ be a veering triangulation.
 The lower taut polynomial $\Theta^L_{\mathcal{V}}$ of $\mathcal{V}$ is (up to a unit) equal to the upper taut polynomial $\Theta^U_{\mathcal{V}}$ of~$\mathcal{V}$. \end{intro_prop:taut_eqal} Hence there is only one taut polynomial associated to a veering triangulation.
 However, a similar statement does \emph{not} hold for the flow graphs and the veering polynomials.
 We give examples which show the following. \begin{intro_prop:graphs} There exists a veering triangulation $\mathcal{V}$ whose lower and upper flow graphs are not isomorphic. \end{intro_prop:graphs} \begin{intro_prop:veering} There exists a veering triangulation $\mathcal{V}$ for which the lower veering polynomial $V^L_\mathcal{V}$ is not equal to the upper veering polynomial $V^U_\mathcal{V}$ up to a unit. \end{intro_prop:veering} Thus to a triangulation with a veering structure we can canonically associate a \emph{pair} of flow graphs and a \emph{pair} of veering polynomials.

 The majority of the results of this paper are computational.
 We simplify the original presentation for the taut module.
-As a result the computation of the taut polynomial requires computing only linearly many minors of a matrix, instead of exponentially many (Proposition~\ref{prop:non-tree_generate}).
+As a result, the computation of the taut polynomial requires computing only linearly many minors of a matrix, instead of exponentially many (Proposition~\ref{prop:non-tree_generate}).
 Using this we give algorithm \texttt{TautPolynomial}.
-We prove \begin{intro_prop:taut_algorithm} Let $\mathcal{V}$ be a veering triangulation.
-Let $C$ be a list of simplicial 1-cycles in the 2-complex dual to $\mathcal{V}$.
-Denote by $\rho_C$ the surjection $H^{ab} \rightarrow H^C$.
-Then the output of \emph{\texttt{TautPolynomial}} applied to $(\mathcal{V}, C)$ is equal to the $\rho_C$-reduced taut polynomial $\Theta^{\rho_C}_{\mathcal{V}}$ of $\mathcal{V}$. \end{intro_prop:taut_algorithm}
+We prove \begin{intro_prop:taut_algorithm} The output of \emph{\texttt{TautPolynomial}} applied to a veering triangulation $\mathcal{V}$ is equal to the taut polynomial $\Theta_{\mathcal{V}}$ of $\mathcal{V}$. \end{intro_prop:taut_algorithm}

-We also give algorithm \texttt{LowerVeeringPolynomial} and prove \begin{intro_prop:veering_algorithm} The output of \emph{\texttt{LowerVeeringPolynomial}} applied to a veering triangulation $\mathcal{V}$ is equal to the lower veering polynomial $V^L_{\mathcal{V}}$ of $\mathcal{V}$. \end{intro_prop:veering_algorithm} The upper veering polynomial of $\mathcal{V}$ can be computed as the lower veering polynomial of the veering triangulation obtained from $\mathcal{V}$ by reversing the coorientation on its 2-dimensional faces (Remark \ref{remark:changes_on_tracks}).
+We also give algorithm \texttt{LowerVeeringPolynomial} and prove \begin{intro_prop:veering_algorithm} The output of \emph{\texttt{LowerVeeringPolynomial}} applied to a veering triangulation $\mathcal{V}$ is equal to the lower veering polynomial $V^L_{\mathcal{V}}$ of $\mathcal{V}$. \end{intro_prop:veering_algorithm} The upper veering polynomial of $\mathcal{V}$ can be computed as the lower veering polynomial of the veering triangulation obtained from $\mathcal{V}$ by reversing the coorientation on its 2-dimensional faces; see Remark \ref{remark:changes_on_tracks}.